UNDERSTANDING TEARS AND DRY EYES

 Other drugs that may be prescribed in dry eye syndromes include cholinergics (pilocarpine, cevimeline) which help increase tear, saliva and sweat production.

-When vitamin A deficiency is suspected, it should be supplemented.
-It is available as eye drops, oral capsules and injections.
+Vitamin A deficiency, when suspected, should be treated with vitamin A supplementation available as eye drops, oral capsules and injections.

 If eye allergies are present along with dry eye, antiallergic eyedrops (antihistamines, cromoglycate or corticosteroids) in combination with lubricants will be needed.
 Meibomian gland inflammation (meibomitis) or clogging, should be treated with lid scrubs, warm compress, massage techniques and antibiotics (ointment or sometimes an oral course).

-Eyedrops prepared from self blood have also been used to treat unresponsive/severe dry eye (autologous serum drops made by centrifugation of one’s own blood for removal of red blood cells, and then made as an isotonic saline solution).
+Eyedrops prepared from self blood have also been used to treat unresponsive or severe dry eye.
+These are autologous serum drops made by centrifugation of one’s own blood for removal of red blood cells, and then made as an isotonic saline solution.

 Cornea protecting and moisture-retaining contact lenses (bandage contact lenses) may be given in certain cases.